TonyPhipps/SIEM/Detection-Methods.md

 - For each matching event, determine if matching record's matching day of week field is FALSE
 - Alarm if matching record's day of week field is FALSE

+## Group of Alarms
+- For matching alarm event, store in a watchlist
+- For next matching alarm event, compare to watchlist for matches in one or more properties.
+- Alarm if match is found

 ## Levenshtein Score Alarm

 (AKA Edit Distance; AKA Similarity Score)